-• Sketch book #1: 5 x 8” to 8 x 10”: 100 to 180 lb. paper with slight “tooth” (texture).
-DO NOT use Watercolor paper—the surface is too rough.
-Stillman & Birn Alpha or Beta series is the best quality, or Visual Journal with a “mixed media” surface.
+• Sketch book #1: white or ivory color, Mixed Media surface 5 x 8” to 8 x 10”: 100 to 180 lb. paper with slight “tooth” (texture).
+Suggested: Visual Journal with “mixed media” surface.

-- Black Micron pen, size .08 (waterproof)
+• Black Micron pen, size .08 (waterproof)

 - a pencil sharpener with container for shavings

 - Waterbrush with a hollow barrel (medium or large tip) to fill with water, used to liquify the pigment in aquarelle pencil strokes.